 Today I need to go and visit Nazlie.
 She lives about 16 kilometres from me, but it is amazing that in South Africa, in my city of Cape Town, travelling 16 kilometres can take you into another world and another culture.
 It is my second time visiting her, and we are going to start reading the biblical book of Colossians together.

-Missionary Diary: Tamie and her Aussie family in Tanzania
+Missionary Diary: Planning and prayer in WA

 I put on my Navman and make my way towards her area.
 The suburbs give way to smaller shops – shops selling anything and everything.
 I think of my family “to-do” list, and think that I could probably spend the whole morning going into these shops and getting the list done at a fraction of the price compared to where I live.
 Tyre shops or “get your braces here”.
 A braai [BBQ] is happening outside a butchery, and the smoke looks welcoming.

 I park outside Nazlie’s house – she is renting a flat at the back at, I think, quite a high price.
 Today we sit in the car.
 It’s cold outside but warm inside the car.
 Nazlie and her two sons share a one-bedroom place and this week is the boys week “off” school.
 (Covid regulations require students have one week on and one week off school, so that there are not too many people in the classrooms.)

 We open the book of Colossians: “Paul, an apostle of Jesus Christ by the will of God, and Timothy our brother, to the saints and faithful brethren in Christ who are at Colossae: Grace to you and peace from God our Father.”
 (Colossians 1:1-2)